denniszielke/phoenix/challenges.md

 # Fully automated VSTS YAML deployment
 In this chapter you will leverage self-healing capabilites of K8s and extend your VSTS pipeline to trigger a deployment to your K8s cluster.
 Your application will have no downtime during a rolling upgrade.
-> Need help?
+ Need help?
 Check hints [here :blue_book:](hints/TeamServicesToK8s.md)!

+## 1. Create a yaml
-## 1. Create a deployment file to decribe the desired state of your application including replicas of your backend service.
+    - Create a deployment file to decribe the desired state of your application including replicas of your backend service.
     - Modify the deployment file manually so that
         - the backend service can be found
         - the backend service is available internally only
         - the correct image is being used
     - Apply the deployment file manually.

+## 2. Fake a failed pod
-## 2. Check the number of backend pods.
+    - Check the number of backend pods.
 K8s will take care to keep the number of available pods as specified.
     - Give it a try and kill some pods.
 They will be recreated.

+## 3. Automate zero downtime deployment via VSTS
-## 3. Now let's automate all of this.
+    - Now let's automate all of this.
 Create a VSTS release definition.
 Make sure it
     - triggers when the build has finished
     - deploy your latest image created by the build definition with help of the deployment.yaml file.
 You can use the Azure CLI task to do this.
     - Use $(Build.BuildNumber) to apply the correct image.